 What is Osteogenesis Imperfecta?

-Prognosis and Treatments
+Prognosis and Treatments for Brittle Bone Disorder

-Some patients may need surgery, such as putting metal rods into the leg bones, or reconstructive surgery for spinal problems or bowed legs, to increase mobility.
-Fractures will continue to occur in OI, but it is still important for patients to limit their time in casts.
-Disuse osteoporosis is a risk, where bone loss occurs from the lack of use of the fractured body part.5 Bone infections are also possible in OI, and antiseptics and antibiotics treat those.
-Wheelchairs, splints, crutches, and other devices are often necessary to help patients maintain some safe level of autonomy.
+Some patients may need surgery, which could include such procedures as putting metal rods into the leg bones, or reconstructive surgery for spinal problems or bowed legs, in order to increase mobility.
+Fractures will continue to occur in those who have OI, but it is still important for patients to limit the amount of time that they spend having to wear casts.
+The prolonged wearing of a cast could leave a patient at risk of disuse osteoporosis, which is a condition where bone loss occurs from the lack of use of the fractured body part.
+Patients with brittle bone disorder cannot afford to lose further bone density.6 Bone infections are also possible in OI, and antiseptics and antibiotics are used to treat those.
+Wheelchairs, splints, crutches, and other devices are often necessary methods which are used to help patients maintain some safe level of autonomy.